Our privacy and transparency commitment

-The Department of Corrections obtains personal information to help meet our legal functions to improve public safety and reduce re-offending by 25% by 2017.
+The Department of Corrections obtains personal information to help meet our legal functions to improve public safety and reduce re-offending.

 Corrections is committed to ensuring the privacy, security, and confidentiality of all the information we hold.